noahschnur/noah-schnur-portfolio/README.md

 ## Description

 A react webpage that is a portfolio for work done by me, Noah Schnur.
-It also includes an about me page, a resume page, and a contact me page where you can send me an email to get in touch.
+It includes an about me page, a resume page, and a contact me page where you can send me an email to get in touch.

 ## License